MarkHershey/arxiv-dl/README.md

 ## How to install it?

-This is a command-line tool, use `pip` to install the package globally.
+This is a command-line tool, simply use `pip` to install the package globally, then you are good to go!

 -   Pre-requisite: `Python 3.x`